 To be admitted to the DNP program, applicants must meet the following criteria and complete the application process:

-- A Master of Science in Nursing degree from a CCNE or ACEN accredited college or university that holds regional accreditation.
+- A Master of Science in Nursing degree (non-generalist) from a regionally accredited college or university.

-- A minimum overall graduate GPA of 3.0 on a 4.0 scale.
+- A minimum overall graduate GPA of 3.0 on a 4.0 scale for MSN.

 - “C” or higher in an undergraduate or graduate statistics course.

 - Two years of clinical nursing experience to matriculate.

 *Practicum & Capstone projects may depend on state of licensure